...

 • A more comprehensive range of therapies to overcome the root cause of addiction.

-Medical detox drugs are primarily used in detox treatment to help manage withdrawal symptoms and reduce cravings during addiction treatment programs.
+Medical detox drugs are mainly used in detox treatment.
+They help manage withdrawal symptoms and reduce cravings during addiction programs.

 Experience Transformative Recovery at We Level Up Treatment Centers.